MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-hyperv-issue.md

 If you don't have serial console access, follow the [offline approach](./repair-linux-vm-using-azure-virtual-machine-repair-commands.md) to access the contents of the problematic OS disk from a rescue virtual machine.
 Access to Azure CLI or [Azure Cloud Shell](https://shell.azure.com) is required for the offline approach.

-To troubleshoot [Scenario 3: Other Hyper-V drivers are disabled](#hyperv-drivers-disabled), offline approach is the only option to resolve the issue.
+To troubleshoot [Scenario 3: Other Hyper-V drivers are disabled](#hyperv-drivers-disabled), the offline approach is the only option to resolve the issue.

 ## <a id="network-hyperv-disabled"></a> Scenario 1: Network Hyper-V driver is disabled